Tag: Claude AI Pricing

 Which Claude Model Should You Use in Claude Code?

-Claude Code supports all three models.
+Claude Code supports all four models.
 The recommended routing for most teams:

-• Sonnet 4.6 — Default daily driver for all coding tasks.
-Best cost-to-performance ratio.
+• Sonnet 4.6 — Daily driver.
+Best cost-to-performance ratio for most coding tasks.
 Extended thinking handles complex architecture decisions.

-• Haiku 4.5 — Use for high-frequency, low-complexity tasks: formatting, renaming, boilerplate generation, and pipeline steps where speed matters more than reasoning depth.
+• Haiku 4.5 — High-frequency, low-complexity tasks: formatting, renaming, boilerplate, pipeline steps where speed matters more than depth.

 The Max plan (available on claude.ai) unlocks 1M token context in Claude Code at no additional charge, which is the practical differentiator for large codebase work.